 Adoption and Diffusion of the New Technologies

-Allen’s hypothesis is that inventors bore the costs of developing labour-saving technologies in eighteenth century Britain because they believed that businessmen would adopt them.
+Allen’s hypothesis is that inventors bore the costs of developing labour-saving technologies in eighteenth-century Britain because they believed that businessmen would adopt them.
 This belief was grounded in Britain’s unusual factor prices: the cost of labour was high relative to the costs of both energy and capital, so that technologies that substituted energy and capital for labour would be profitable.
 Labour was less expensive in other countries, both on the Continent and in Asia, so labour-saving technologies were unlikely to be adopted there.
 The evidence for this hypothesis lies in where and when the new technologies were adopted.

 Newcomen’s atmospheric engine was designed to draw water out of coal mines, and initially, this task was all that it could do.
 The engine burned fuel at such a tremendous rate that it could be used profitably only in coal mines, where it could be run on coal that was too fragmented to be sold.
 Moreover, the engine ran too unevenly — it paused twice in every cycle — to power anything but a pump.
 The first problem was solved in part by fine-tuning each component of the engine, and in part by the use of Watt’s separate condenser.
 The first Newcomen engine burned 45 pounds of coal to produce one horsepower-hour of energy, while Watt’s engine burned only 8.8 pounds.
 There were further gains ahead: by 1900 the best engines would burn only 1 pound.
 The problem of converting an engine’s uneven motion to the even rotary motion needed for powering machinery was solved in by a series of innovations in the 1780s.
-A flywheel and crank, or a flywheel and Watt’s sun and moon gears, was added to the engine to convert the engine’s up-and-down motion into a smoothed rotary motion.16 Watt’s centrifugal governor stabilized the speed of the engine itself.
+A flywheel and crank, or a flywheel and Watt’s sun and moon gears, were added to the engine to convert the engine’s up-and-down motion into a smoothed rotary motion.16 Watt’s centrifugal governor stabilized the speed of the engine itself.

 Resolving these two issues made engines much more useful to British industry.
-The table below shows the Britain’s use of stationary power (measured in thousands of horsepower) by source.17 Note both the astonishing growth in total power used, as well as the increasing dominance of steam as the source of that power.18
+The table below shows Britain’s use of stationary power (measured in thousands of horsepower) by source.17 Note both the astonishing growth in total power used, as well as the increasing dominance of steam as the source of that power.18

 The same implementation lag occurred in cotton spinning.
-As noted above, there were more than 20,000 spinning jennies in England by 1788.
+There were more than 20,000 spinning jennies in England by 1788.
 In 1790 there were about 900 spinning jennies in France, and there were none in India.
 Wage differentials explain this pattern of adoption.
 The spinning jenny replaces the spinner’s labour with machinery.
 In England, where labour was expensive, the internal rate of return on a spinning jenny was 40%.
 In France, where labour was cheaper, the internal rate of return was 2.5%.
 The normal return on textile investments in France was roughly 15%, making the spinning jenny uncompetitive with other possible investments.
 In India the internal rate of return was -5.2%.
 A firm that replaced cheap labour with expensive machinery would have made itself worse off.

 There are three steps to making cotton yarn: cleaning the raw wool; “carding” the wool to align the fibers into a long, loose bundle called a roving; and “spinning” during which the rove is lengthened, thinned and twisted to produce the yarn.
 Richard Arkwright patented a carding machine in 1775.
 He patented a new spinning machine, the water frame, in 1769.
 While the spinning jenny essentially replicated the motions of a human spinner using a spinning wheel, the water frame used a rolling process borrowed from the metallurgical industries.
 Neither the carding machine nor the water frame involved ideas that had not been tried before, but Richard Arkwright was the one who made these ideas work.